VJAI/http-supervisor/README.md

 **searchArrangeAndPrintRequests(query, groupArgs, sortArgs)** - Searches and then groups, sorts and finally prints the collection.

 **export()** - Export requests to a CSV file.

+**displayResponseSizeChart()** - Displays bar chart that shows the response size of each request.

+**displayResponseTimeChart()** - Displays bar chart that shows the response time of each request.

+**displaySizeTimeChart** - Displays the bubble chart that shows the size and time of each request in the same chart.

+**displaySizeDistribution** - Displays the response size distribution using pie chart.